eLtronicsVilla/DataAugmentation/README.md

 # DataAugumentation
-This repository is regarding Data Augumentation with different approach.
+This repository is regarding Data Augmentation with different approach.